DarKForest0814/YEngine_basic/README.md

 # YEngine
 A c++ basic rendering engine using openGL.
-It*s capabel of rendering basic meshes and applying shaders.
+It*s capabel of rendering basic meshs and applying shaders.

 # Setup
 For YEngine it is requiered to setup your environment to support OpenGL GLEW GLFW GLUT.